Applying for a postal vote

 Applications for a postal vote can be made for a single election, for a specified period, or permanently.

-You can apply for a postal vote at any time until until 5pm, 11 working days before an election (excluding Saturdays, Sundays, Good Friday and any other bank holiday), and you don’t have to wait for an election to be announced.
+You can apply for a postal vote at any time.
+You don’t have to wait for an election to be announced.
+The deadline for application is 5pm, 11 working days before an election.
+(This excludes Saturdays, Sundays, Good Friday and any other bank holiday).
 You must not already have any absent voting arrangements in place.

 You can’t sign an application on behalf of another elector, even if you have Power of Attorney.